 I’m a grown woman!
 WHY do I have to learn how to recognize when I am feeling sad and do this silly breathing exercise?
 I’m not three years old!
 I’m fine… really I am.

-This is part of it.
+But this is part of the process.

 Now that you are on your way to being a healthy, full-functioning, teetotaling adult, you need some tools for dealing with stress in sobriety.